 The book is a labor of love and I had a fantastic time writing it.
 I’m a bit bewildered now that it’s done, though happy to have some of the RAM in my brain back for other purposes.

 The most challenging part of writing the book has been getting healthy food on the table each night while creating new recipes and endlessly testing old.
 These quick and easy chili fixins’ became a go to dish during the writing of the book.

-- In a large skillet, heat olive oil
+- In a 9 inch skillet, heat olive oil

 - Add cherry tomatoes, water, garlic, oregano, chili and salt